 This non-linear CRT response curve was called gamma (gamma is just a Greek letter, used in science like X in algebra).
 Many other things are also called gamma, typically scientific properties used in equations.
 Film gamma for example is a completely different concept, not remotely related in any way to CRT monitor response gamma (however, both are response curves).

 We do see some silly ideas a couple of places on the internet, that say gamma is done to correct for the human eye response somehow.
 That is totally wrong, they are just making stuff up.
+It is so the eye will see corrected data, but it is about the CRT, it has nothing to do with the response of the eye.
 The eye never sees gamma data, the image is decoded back to linear (one way or another) before any human eye ever sees it.
 Our eyes expect to see a faithful reproduction of the same linear scene that the camera lens sees.
 It would be bizarre if otherwise.
 The eye of course can only handle linear data, and gamma is done as a correction to help the CRT to output linear data again, to be a reproduction of the original linear scene, like our eye expects.
 Even the Wikipedia article has been corrupted that way now, but to assure you of this truth, see a correct description of gamma correction from the W3C standards body.

 You've seen the math now, so hang in there. :) But seeing the graphs probably would help understanding.